A Hybrid mmWave and Camera System for Long-Range Depth Imaging: Results

 \sssec{Range Results: } Fig.~\ref{fig:depthrange} shows the median error in depth across range for \name\ and the baselines.
 As expected, accuracy across all approaches, objects, and occlusion settings deteriorates with range due to weaker received signals.

-\sssec{CDF Results: } Fig.~\ref{fig:depthcdf} shows CDF of the median error in depth for \name\ and the baselines. \name\ has a median error of \textbf{0.28m} across all collected data, compared to 6.5m for monocular depth estimation and 3.75m for naive radar and camera fusion.
-These correspond to mean values of 1.42m, 8.48m, and 7.89m respectively due to long tail effects.
+\sssec{CDF Results: } Fig.~\ref{fig:depthcdf} shows CDF of the median error in depth for \name\ and the baselines. \name\ has a median error of \textbf{0.28~m} across all collected data, compared to 6.5~m for monocular depth estimation and 3.75~m for naive radar and camera fusion.
+These correspond to mean values of 1.42~m, 8.48~m, and 7.89~m respectively due to long tail effects. \name\ clearly outperforms the baselines to accurately detect a variety of objects in different orientations and in high clutter environments.